abelenki/chrisw/README.rst

 * a group-based community
 * i18n.
 (It now supports both English and Chinese as the UI language).
-* a storage designed for speed and large scale
+* a storage designed for speed and large scale social network applications.
 * more features are coming :-P

 Chrisw is not only a website but also a macro web framework for Google